magicmark/Backgammonator/README.md

 To run:

 ### Server
-To installm inside the api folder, load the dependencies for grunt, bower and node modules using
+To install, inside the api folder, load the dependencies for grunt, bower and node modules using
 ```
 npm install
 ```